-Teachers can join the teachers’ Canada C3 Facebook group.
+Teachers can join the Teachers’ Canada C3 Facebook group.
 Educators from every province and territory across Canada belong to this group!
 Here you can meet other teachers from across the country who are building, or want to build, connections between each other, their students and their communities.
 We encourage you to dialogue with teachers in parts of the country that interest you or your students and create a plan that suits you best.
 There is no one right approach to building relationships!
 Consider your learning goals, available technology infrastructure and student needs when deciding how to plan your conversations.
-Skype, Google Hangout, Facebook Video Chat and other video-conferencing technologies can be used to connect your classroom with another.
+Skype, Google Hangouts, Facebook Video Chat and other video-conferencing technologies can be used to connect your classroom with another.
 You can decide whether you want to converse with many other classrooms or just one.
-Canada C3 is keen for diverse classrooms to connect with each other at least once before the expedition (in the period from March to June 2017) and once during or after the expedition (in the period from September to December 2017).
-We are also keen to hear about your experience.
-Please take just five minutes (we promise!) to fill out our Connecting Canadian Classrooms Google Form.
-Send us a photo of your Connecting Canadian Classrooms experience at education@CanadaC3.ca and we will showcase it here!
+We are also keen to hear about your experience connecting with another classroom.
+Please take just five minutes (we promise!) to fill out Connecting Canadian Classrooms Google Form.
+Send us a photo of your Connecting Canadian Classrooms experience at education@CanadaC3.ca.

 Tips, Tricks, and Inspiration

 Not quite sure what to talk about?
 Before your virtual conversation, consider using our Teacher Guide to prepare your class for what to expect and to guide your students’ conversation in relation to the Canada C3 expedition themes of Diversity and Inclusion, Reconciliation, Youth Engagement and the Environment.